A Federated Learning Approach to Anomaly Detection in Smart Buildings: Method

 Motivated by LSTM networks' capability of learning long-term dependencies between time steps of sequence data~\cite{HochSchm97}, we introduce in this section a novel privacy-by-design federated stacked LSTM model for anomaly detection in smart buildings using IoT sensor data.
 The proposed approach leverages the multi-task learning paradigm.

 In a smart building setting with a federated learning system setup, we assume that there are $K$ sensors, each of which has a dataset $\mathcal{D}_k$ that is kept private, where $k=1,\dots,K$.
 In other words, the data $\mathcal{D}_k$ of the $k$-th sensor are not shared with the server.
-An IoT-enabled smart building is depicted in Figure~\ref{Fig:Smart_Building}.
-Unlike the traditional centralized learning that collects and uses all local data $\mathcal{D}=\cup_{k=1}^{K}\mathcal{D}_k$ from all sensors to train a model, the federated learning paradigm only collects and aggregates updated local models from the sensors to generate a global model, hence providing a more privacy-focused solution.
+An IoT-enabled smart building is depicted in Figure~\ref{Fig:Smart_Building}, which shows several types of sensors for a variety of tasks, including lighting control, building access, water management, HVAC, fire suppression, and building monitoring.
+Unlike the traditional centralized learning that collects and uses all local data $\mathcal{D}=\cup_{k=1}^{K}\mathcal{D}_k$ from all sensors to train a model, the federated learning paradigm only collects and aggregates updated local models from the sensors to generate a global model.

+An overall schematic layout of our federated learning system for anomaly detection is illustrated in Figure~\ref{Fig:Federated_system}.
+The proposed system uses historic sensor data and contextual features to identify temporal anomalies in smart buildings using a multi-task federated recurrent neural network to classify anomalous sensors and predict energy consumption.
+The main building blocks of this system are local training, cloud aggregation, anomaly detection and global model broadcast.